 She has a deep personal commitment to supporting a wide range of people in realising their potential in science and engineering and, in addition to her role at Jodrell Bank, is currently Chair of the Board of Trustees of the UK Association of Science and Discovery Centres (ASDC).
 In 2013 Teresa was awarded an MBE for services to Astrophysics, and in 2014 she received the Institute of Physics Kelvin Medal for Public Engagement with Physics.

-Prior to joining the University, Sue held a Research Finance Manager post at Royal Holloway, University of London having joined the higher education sector in 2003.
-Before this, she spent 16 years working in Social Housing as a Finance Manager.
+Prior to joining the higher education sector, Sue spent 16 years working in Social Housing as a Finance Manager.
 A Fellow of the Chartered Association of Certified Accountants, she also has a Masters in Business Administration.

 Professor Graham Davies FREng FTSE FLSW